 Seizure disorders may impair fertility.
 But certain antiseizure drugs may make oral contraceptives less effective, resulting in unintentional pregnancy.

 The dose of antiseizure drugs may have to be increased during pregnancy to maintain therapeutic levels.
 If women get enough sleep and antiseizure drug levels are kept in the therapeutic range, seizure frequency does not usually increase during pregnancy, and pregnancy outcome is good; however, risks of the following are slightly increased:

 Taken during pregnancy, phenobarbital may reduce the physiologic jaundice neonates commonly have, perhaps because the drug induces neonatal hepatic conjugating enzymes.
 Phenytoin is generally preferred.

-All anticonvulsants increase the need for supplemental folic acid; 4 mg po is given once/day.
+All antiseizure drugs increase the need for supplemental folic acid; 4 mg is given po once/day.
 Ideally, it is started before conception.
+Taking folic acid supplements before conception helps reduce risk of neural tube defects.

 Vaginal delivery is usually preferred, but if women have repeated seizures during labor, cesarean delivery is indicated.